Telegram-Mini-Apps/telegram-apps/MOTIVATION.md

 ### Solution

-`@telegram-apps` is written in TypeScript and doesn't require help of other packages to provide typings.
+`@telegram-apps/sdk` is written in TypeScript and doesn't require help of other packages to provide typings.

 ## Possible Security Issues